kiali/kiali.io/content/en/docs/Configuration/authentication/openshift.md

 #### Insecure setting

 {{% alert color="warning" %}}
-You should use this setting for testing purposes only.
+You should only use this setting for testing and not in a production environment.
 {{% /alert %}}

 You can disable certificate validation between Kiali and the remote OAuth server(s) by setting `insecure_skip_verify_tls` to `true` in